Budget Buys; Which shampoo is the best pick for you? - Firstpost

 Fight off flaky dandruff with this expert formula

-The pioneer in anti dandruff treatment, Head and Shoulder’s Smooth and Silky Anti Dandruff Shampoo is the go-to shampoo for a reason.
+The pioneer in the anti-dandruff treatment, Head and Shoulder’s Smooth and Silky Anti Dandruff Shampoo is the go-to shampoo for a reason.
 It utilizes Pyrithione zinc, an active ingredient that works to reduce dandruff flakes as well as soothe a dry and itchy scalp.
 Plus this 2-in1 formula has added moisturizers to restore dry and frizzy hair, making this shampoo gentle enough to use every day.
-Anti -dandruff cleansers can be especially damaging on color or chemically treated hair but this pH balanced solution is a safe bet.
-Bonus: the Fresh Scent Technology leaves you with a pleasant, non medicinal smell.
+Anti-dandruff cleansers can be especially damaging on color or chemically treated hair but this pH-balanced solution is a safe bet.
+Bonus: the Fresh Scent Technology leaves you with a pleasant, non-medicinal smell.

 Begin your journey to longer and stronger hair